coderofsalvation/blog.leondustar.nl/_posts/2015-05-15-carla-a-dream-studiorack.md

 * as a standalone midi sending/receiving soft-studio (using hardware midi seq)
 * as a plugin in DAWS

+I hope it will somehow support changing patches using midi program change message.
+Would be cool to change studiorack setups using your outboard midi gear.

 ## How I plan to use CARLA

 Im curious if this tool will make me sit more often in front of a computer.